tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

-However, this mechanism cannot stop an active man-in-the-middle with the ability to manipulate the source two-tuple to potentially turn the receiver into as backscatter source for a DDoS attack.
+However, this mechanism cannot stop an active man-in-the-middle with the ability to manipulate the source two-tuple to potentially turn the receiver into a backscatter source for a DDoS attack.
 In order to counter this kind of attacker, an address validation protocol like the one described in {{!I-D.tschofenig-tls-dtls-rrc}} is needed.